bmatsuo/jqsh/README.md

 don't want to make big decisions hastily.

-If you want to work on something, comment on the issue so that people don't end up worknig on the same thing by accident.
+If you want to work on something, comment on the issue so that people don't end up working on the same thing by accident.

 ##License